luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 const auto &dyn_array() const;
 ```

-: Returns a reference to the backing DynArray object.
+Usage: Returns a reference to the backing `DynArray` object.

 <br>